staabm/phpstan-dba/README.md

 Use the [`RuntimeConfiguration`](https://github.com/staabm/phpstan-dba/tree/main/src/QueryReflection/RuntimeConfiguration.php) builder-object and pass it as a second argument to `QueryReflection::setupReflector()`.

 If not configured otherwise, the following defaults are used:
+- type-inference works as precise as possible.
+In case your database access layer returns strings instead of integers and floats, use the [`stringifyTypes`](https://github.com/staabm/phpstan-dba/tree/main/src/QueryReflection/RuntimeConfiguration.php) option.
 - when analyzing a php8+ codebase, [`PDO::ERRMODE_EXCEPTION` error handling](https://www.php.net/manual/en/pdo.error-handling.php) is assumed.
 - when analyzing a php8.1+ codebase, [`mysqli_report(\MYSQLI_REPORT_ERROR | \MYSQLI_REPORT_STRICT);` error handling](https://www.php.net/mysqli_report) is assumed.